KenyonY/flaxkv/README.md

 - **Machine Learning:**
 `flaxkv` is very suitable for saving various large datasets of embeddings, images, texts, and other key-value structures in machine learning.

+### Limitations
+* In the current version, due to the delayed writing feature, in a multi-process environment, one process cannot read the data written by another process in real-time (usually delayed by a few seconds).
+If immediate writing is desired, the .write_immediately() method must be called.
+This limitation does not exist in a single-process environment.
+* By default, the value does not support the `Tuple`, `Set` types.
+If these types are forcibly set, they will be deserialized into a `List`.

 ## Citation
 If `FlaxKV` has been helpful to your research, please cite:
 ```bibtex